 We hold weekly 'Learning Champion' assemblies where a child from each class is presented with a special certificate for success in a particular value.
 We always praise effort as well as attainment and believe this motivates children to be better learners.
 During the assemblies, each class teacher will speak about the achievement of the individual and the rest of the school celebrates with the child who has been chosen.
 In addition to the learning champion, we also use this opportunity to celebrate classes with over 96% attendance and those with the highest attendance that week.
 Finally, additional celebrations take place including for children who have completed weekly reading challenges and Times Table Rock Star battles.

-Once a half term, Wath Central holds a Central Champions Assembly.
+Throughout the year, Wath Central holds a Central Champions Assembly.
 Class teachers are given a number of categories to consider and choose children who have shown fantastic effort, creative thinking as well as other traits that they have been impressed with.
 Nominations are kept secret and parents/carers are invited in for a special, surprise assembly where children get to celebrate with the wider school community.

 Some of the awards include celebrating:

 The Governor's Award - Presented by a school governor, this award is for a significant achievement.